• Skip to main content

 The mosaics do not have any religious connotations or influences, and they celebrate landscapes, folklore, animals, hunting scenes and pictures of daily life.
 Examples include: a child feeding a donkey, bears eating apples, a hunter fighting a tiger.

-Istanbul Great Palace Mosaic Museum Entrance Fee
+Roman Art in the Great Palace Mosaic Museum

 Filed Under: MUSEUMS Tagged With: Byzantine, Museums of Istanbul